Best Mastercard Brokers 2026

 Established in 2001, FOREX.com is a division of StoneX, a global financial entity catering to over a million clients.
 It is regulated across the US, UK, EU, Australia, and other regions.
 The broker offers diverse markets beyond forex and delivers competitive pricing on advanced platforms.

-Instruments Regulator Platforms Forex, CFDs, Stock CFDs, Indices, Commodities, Futures, Options, Crypto NFA, CFTC, CIRO, FCA, CySEC, ASIC, SFC, FSA, MAS, CIMA, CMA-UAE WebTrader, Mobile, MT4, MT5, TradingView Min.
+Instruments Regulator Platforms Forex, CFDs, Stock CFDs, Indices, Commodities, Futures, Options, Crypto NFA, CFTC, CIRO, FCA, CySEC, ASIC, FSA, MAS, CIMA, CMA-UAE WebTrader, Mobile, MT4, MT5, TradingView Min.
 Deposit Min.
 Trade Leverage $100 0.01 Lots 1:30 -

 Founded in 2008 and based in Israel, Plus500 is a leading brokerage with over 25 million registered traders across more than 50 countries.
 It focuses on CFD trading, offering a user-friendly proprietary platform and mobile app.
 The company provides competitive spreads and does not impose commissions or charges for deposits or withdrawals.
 Plus500 stands out as a highly trusted broker, licensed by respected authorities such as the FCA, ASIC, and CySEC.